LMC X-2: System Characteristics

 LMC X-2 consists of a neutron star and a companion evolved B-type star.
 The companion star orbits the neutron star in 8.15 hours from an inclination of around 70°, its semi-major axis along with the eccentricity is unknown from the lack of orbital information and observations.

 Physical Characteristics

 Neutron star

 This neutron star is the main star of the system LMC X-2, this has a diameter around 16 kilometers and a solar mass of 1.4 ± 0.6 by using the X-ray data of LMC X-2 and fit the data in a theoretical blackbody model which relates to the mass and radius along with its temperature.

 Companion star

 The companion star of LMC X-2 is quite unknown because of it being outshined by the neutron star it is orbiting, this only has information of the mass and radius of around 1 solar masses and 6 to 10 solar radii.

 Observation

-LMC X-2 is has been extensively studied by multiple X-ray observatories:
+LMC X-2 has been extensively studied by multiple X-ray observatories: